anuchanana/forcastingActivities/README.md

 ## 🏗️ Architectural Tradeoffs

 * **In-Memory Cache Scaling:** Utilizing a runtime `Map` ensures zero external database overhead for this exercise.
 The cache envelope groups dates under city identifiers for fast cache hit/miss evaluation.
-* **Separation of Evaluation Weights:** Scoring calculations are kept completely separate from the API request parsing loops.
-This isolation ensures that modifying the scoring algorithm parameters will instantly fix data responses across already-cached payloads without invalidating current entries.
+* **Shared Context Abstraction:** The caching layers and evaluation algorithm functions are kept separate from the Express routing and GraphQL root resolvers.
+This ensures full reuse of the orchestration framework regardless of which API format hits the gateway.